IYIAscension/SDAProject/README.md

 H0: A higher degree of authoritarianism in a country doesn’t lead to a higher rate of vaccination per capita.
 H1: A higher degree of authoritarianism in a country leads to a higher rate of vaccination per capita.

-The data map has the csv files which we used for our analysis.
+The data map has the files which we used for our analysis.

 2021DIPrediction.py predicts the 2021 index values from the data/EIU_Data.csv file and places them into the data/2021indexPredictions.txt file.
 In it amountYears, endMult and order can be used to adjust predictions.